 FOSTA chills sexual speech and harms sex workers.
 It makes it harder for people to take care of and protect themselves, and, as an organization working to protect people’s fundamental human rights, Woodhull is deeply concerned about the damaging impact that this law will have on all people.”

 —Ricci Levy, President & CEO of Woodhull Freedom Foundation

 Though sex workers have been organizing and advocating resiliently for decades, combatting discriminatory and unjust laws, SESTA/FOSTA ignited an outpouring of grief and activism.
 Among those it inspired to act were DSW Communications Director Kaytlin Bailey, Political Director Rob Kampia, and Scott and Cyan Bannister.
 The team recognized SESTA/FOSTA as a crucial juncture at which to pursue the full decriminalization of sex work.
-Long time sex worker rights advocates Melissa Broudo and Crystal DeBoise joined them shortly after, bringing their combined decades of legal and social advocacy for sex workers rights.
+Longtime sex-worker-rights advocates Melissa Broudo and Crystal DeBoise joined them shortly after, bringing their combined decades of legal and social advocacy.
 In June of 2018, Decriminalize Sex Work was founded.

-In its second year, the organization was lucky to recruit J. Leigh Brantly and Ceyenne Doroshow, powerhouse movement builders and activists within the sex workers rights community.
+In its second year, the organization was lucky to recruit J. Leigh Brantly and Ceyenne Doroshow, powerhouse movement builders and activists within the sex-worker-rights community.